All Episodes

 Anyway, why don't you go to your local community college for two years and then finish out your degree at the school of your choice?

-Why don't you work during your college years instead of going to frat parties and get I did, I worked, I understand, but at the same time, there was a time in American history, and it was less than a hundred years ago, that loans were zero interest before the Federal Reserve, before the current system of insane that's a good thing.
+But at the same time, there was a time in American history, and it was less than 100 years ago, that loans were zero interest before the Federal Reserve, before the current system of insanity.

-And the reality is interest rates are higher than they've been in many years and going even higher.
+And the reality is, is interest rates are higher than they've been in many years and going even higher.

-I would highly recommend that they work during the time they go to school, just like I did, and that they all go to a school that is far more affordable, and then if they want to transfer after two years to a better school, keep uh with their grades up, let them make the transfer, but also the sacrifice that goes along with it.
+And then if they want to transfer after two years to a better school with their grades up, let them make the transfer, but also the sacrifice that goes along with it.

 I mean, except the federal government now is in charge of all student loans.